Sausage-Stuffed Steak Rolls (London Broil Pinwheels)

 Cook on LOW 7–8 hours or bake at 325°F for 1½–2 hours.

 • Make Gravy: Let rolls rest for 10-15 minutes.
 Remove toothpicks and slice.
-Whisk 2 tablespoons cornstarch into 1 cup (227 g) cold water, then stir into Meat juices leftover from cooking the steak and cook until thickened.
+Whisk 2 tablespoons cornstarch (or 3 tablespoons flour into 1 cup (227 g) cold water, then stir into the meat juices leftover from cooking the steak and cook until thickened.
 Pour the gravy over steak rolls on a serving platter or serve in a separate bowl.

 Notes